RemyIsCool/AnimatedFox/README.md

 If you would like your tabs to be centered, set the option `animatedFox.centeredTabs` to true in about:config.

 If you want to use this theme with the [Adaptive Tab Bar Colour](https://github.com/easonwong-de/Adaptive-Tab-Bar-Colour) extension instead of Firefox Color, set the option `animatedFox.adaptiveTabBarColourSupport` to true in about:config.
-If you do this, you do not need to install the Firefox Color theme.

 ---
 For the new tab page, see https://github.com/RemyIsCool/New-Tab-Page.